-Students may review his or her own exam after the exams are graded and grades posted.
+Students may review his or her exam after the exams are graded and grades posted.
 Students who wish to review their own exams must make an appointment with the MSNA administrative assistant for a time/date to review the exam.

 During the review, the student may not take any personal items, books, phones, computers, etc into the review area, nor may he/she take any notes either in writing or verbally of the test/quiz.
 The test may only be reviewed in the presence of either the administrative assistant or a faculty member.
-All exams/quizzes will be returned to the administrative assistant after the review is completed.